mozilla/openwebapps/docs/ACTIVITIES.md

                         in optional errorCallback);

-     // Used by providers to receive messages on the other end: void registerHandler(in string action, in string message, in handler);
+     // Used by providers to receive messages on the other end: void registerHandler(in string action,
+                          in function handler);
     };
     Navigator implements AppServices;